Voyager 2 support at Parkes

 Dinn’s Diner

 For the Voyager 2 Uranus encounter, a large amount of equipment from Tidbinbilla was installed in the portable building at right, parked next to the telescope.
+Neil Sandford played a key role in the design and installation.
 Mike Dinn was tasked with running the operation, and hence the building became known as “Dinn’s Diner”.

 Image assembled from a CSIRO video.